position Offensive Line Coach

-Studrawa has developed two major national award winners – Rimington Trophy winners Pat Elflein and Billy Price – and four first-team All-Americans at Ohio State: Elflein, Price, Michael Jordan and Wyatt Davis this past season.
+Studrawa has developed two major national award winners – Rimington Trophy winners Pat Elflein and Billy Price – and five first-team All-Americans at Ohio State: Elflein, Price, Michael Jordan and Wyatt Davis in 2019 and 2020.
 His 2016 and 2019 offensive lines were each among the three finalists for the Joe Moore Offensive Line Award.
-He has now coached a total of six first-team All-Americans, including two at LSU.
+He has now coached seven first-team All-Americans, including two at LSU.

 Studrawa was offensive line coach for two seasons at Maryland prior to coming to Ohio State.
 This after spending the previous seven years on Les Miles’ LSU staff, winning a national championship and two Southeastern Conference titles while tutoring 10 all-conference performers along offensive lines that paved the way for four 1,000-yard rushers.
 He was offensive coordinator for two years at LSU, a position he also held for a total of 10 years at Bowling Green and Wilmington (Ohio) College.

 Studrawa, who has been an offensive line coach for 29 seasons, helped LSU to two national championship games – winning the 2007 game and also in 2013 after a 13-0 campaign.
 Studrawa was a part of LSU’s greatest decade of football during this time, a span that included SEC titles in 2007 and 2011.